 A: We are legally bound under legislation to register purchases of plots within land banking schemes if all of the necessary legal formalities have been met.
 In most cases, someone buying a plot in a land banking scheme will acquire a valid legal title even though they may have been misled about the value of that title.

 Q: Does Land Registry endorse any land banking schemes?

 A: No. We take steps to ensure that land banking scheme operators do not gain credibility by claiming to have a link or special relationship with Land Registry.
 Also, we ensure that our procedures, products and services do not give the impression that Land Registry endorses or in any way approves of the possibility of development within a land banking scheme.

 Q: Does Land Registry give planning approval?

 No. However, in some cases scheme operators have produced a letter to prospective purchasers showing Land Registry has approved a plan of the estate which could be mistakenly interpreted as our approval of the scheme.
 Since September 2012, our policy has been to decline any request that we approve an estate plan, or draft estate documents such as transfers and leases, in suspected land banking schemes if we consider that granting approval may mislead members of the public into believing that future development is likely.

 Where plans are approved, these may be used in the transfer or lease document but such approval is not planning permission.
 Land Registry has no involvement with granting planning permission for development.

 Q: What else is Land Registry doing about land banking schemes?

 A: We try to promote public awareness of land banking and the risks involved.
 See our Public Guide 21.
 Also, we liaise and co-operate with appropriate regulatory and law enforcement bodies with the aim of preventing any illegal activity connected with land banking and share information relating to known or suspected land banking schemes with such bodies.
-These include the Financial Services Authority, the Insolvency Service and the police.
+These include the Financial Conduct Authority, the Insolvency Service and the police.